anaconda/mlflow-tracking-server/docs/source/installation_guide.md

     **Details**
       * The artifact destination may not be sensitive and can be set as an ae5 secret for ease of configuration, or directly within the anaconda-project.yml for the tracking server project.
-      * See [MLFlow Artifact Stores](https://mlflow.org/docs/2.3.0/tracking.html#artifact-stores) for supported stores (this can be as simple as a locally mounted volume).
+      * See [MLflow Artifact Stores](https://mlflow.org/docs/2.6.0/tracking.html#artifact-stores) for supported stores (this can be as simple as a locally mounted volume).

     **Default**